stonepros/stone/doc/dev/stonefs-reclaim.rst

 Finishing Reclaim
 -----------------
-After the Ceph client has completed all of its reclaim operations, the client should issue ceph_finish_reclaim to indicate that the reclaim is now complete.
+After the Stone client has completed all of its reclaim operations, the client should issue ceph_finish_reclaim to indicate that the reclaim is now complete.